 - To fulfil statutory or other regulatory requirements;

 - To evidence events/agreements in case of disputes;

 - To meet any historical purposes.

-We will retain your personal data for as long as is reasonably necessary to properly perform the purposes set out in section 2 above and the retention period will primarily be determined by relevant legal and regulatory obligations
+We will retain your personal data for as long as is reasonably necessary properly to perform the function and/or for the purposes set out in section 2 above and the retention period will be determined primarily by relevant legal and regulatory obligations.

 If you would like further information regarding the periods for which your personal data will be stored, please contact us using the details set out in section 10.

 5. What is our approach to sending information overseas?